stackinstance/docker-centos/README.md

 Your (local) project **root** will be mapped to the **/var/www** directory on the Docker instance.
 The **web root** folder is mapped to the (local) **web** directory in your project.

+## PHP 5.6 or PHP 7
+When using php 5.6 use version 1.1.2 and when using php 7.1 use the latest version.

 ## Website
 - http://bundles.stackinstance.com
 - http://www.stackinstance.com